iloveponies/120-hour-epic-sax-marathon/recursion.markdown

 </exercise>

 <exercise>

 Write the function `(merge-sort a-seq)` that implements [merge sort].

-The idea of merge sort is to divide the input into subsequences, sort them, and use the `seq-merge` function defined above to merge the sorted subsequences.
-If two subsequences are in sorted order, merging them will result in a sorted sequence.
-If the subsequences are divided recursively into small enough pieces that they can be sorted with other means (e.g. trivially when the subsequences are one element long), the `merge` step then merges all the subsequences into sorted order when the recursion returns from each subsequence.
+The idea of merge sort is to divide the input into subsequences using `halve`, sort the subsequences recursively and use the `seq-merge` function to merge the sorted subsequences back together.

 Conceptually:

 - If the sequence is 0 or 1 elements long, it is already sorted.
 - Otherwise, divide the sequence into two subsequences.
 - Sort each subsequence recursively.
 - Merge the two subsequences back into one sorted sequence.

-This conceptual code recurses until the subsequences are very short.
-An alternative implementation might choose a threshold of 100 elements and sort sequences below that length with quicksort.
-The exercise doesn't require this.

 ~~~ {.clojure}
     (merge-sort [4 2 3 1])